 In 2003, when Uryadi’s Village Founder Jennifer Crooks traveled with her husband Mike, and her family (already consisting of 5 children, Lauren 17, Sean, 15, Catherine 11, Ciara 7, and Hunter,6) traveled to China to adopt her daughter Sophie (14 months), her eyes were opened for the first time to the sad plight of orphans in developing countries around the world.
 Walking into that rural orphanage, where the most basic needs of the children were barely being met, Jennifer’s world-view changes in an instant.
 She was immediately overwhelmed by a burning and heart-felt desire to create change, and to make a real and lasting contribution toward improving the care and quality of life for such vulnerable children worldwide.

-During the next ten years, Jennifer and her family adopted eight more children – three from Ethiopia and five from China.
+During the next ten years, Jennifer and her family adopted eleven more children – five from Ethiopia and six from China.
 Now that her own family is complete, Jennifer has founded Uryadi’s Village to help the children and families who are struggling to survive, and in many cases, to stay together.

 Jennifer explains in her own words:

 “Having spent months on the ground in Ethiopia arranging for the adoption of my three Ethiopian children, learning about many of the deep seeded problems orphaned children face, and being with the amazing people: it became very clear that Ethiopia is the place to start.

 Millions of mothers are unable to meet their children’s needs, as was the case with my own amazing daughter Millie, whose birth mother could no longer take care of her, due to family and economic instability.
 Watching birth-mother and daughter embrace for the last time was heart shattering , and only added to my determination to play a role in improving the quality of life for such children in the future.